5/14/2025

 Brian Meredith

-too.
 Great.
 That makes a lot of sense.
-And the second question, Gordon, I'm just curious as the homeowners market, maybe some of the other markets, you know, at least opens up and auto softens, should we expect the wholesale business to start, MGA wholesale to start moderating the growth rates there?
+And the second question, Gordon, I'm just curious.
+As the homeowner's market, maybe some of the other markets, at least opens up and auto softens, Should we expect the wholesale business to start, MGA wholesale, to start monitoring the growth rates there?
 Is that your expectation?

 speaker